immcantation/dowser/docs/topics/findSwitches.md

 :   trait to use for parsimony models

 igphyml
-:   location of igphyml executible
+:   location of igphyml executable

 fixtrees
 :   keep tree topologies fixed?
-(bootstrapping will not be perfomed)
+(bootstrapping will not be performed)

 downsample
 :   downsample clones to have a maximum specified tip/switch ratio?